 Clean your caravan from top to bottom, starting on the roof and working your way down.

 There are a number of leisure vehicle cleaning products on the market.
 Speak to your caravan dealership or manufacturer to see which products they recommend for use on your particular make of caravan.

 “Your caravan is your pride and joy and can cost a lot of money,” said Stephen.
 “Use good quality cleaners such as Autoglym or Fenwick’s and if using shampoo and polish use the same make.
 If you use a traffic film remover (TFR) then use a non-caustic one.”

 Care-avan polish also gets good reviews, as well as some of their other cleaning products and complete sets.

 First rinse your caravan to soften any algae and loosen any dirt.
-Spraying with a hose pipe or throwing buckets of water over will do the trick.
+Spraying with a hose pipe or throwing buckets of warm water over will do the trick.

 Tread carefully when cleaning the roof!

 You’re going to have to use a step ladder to wash and polish your caravan’s roof but do take extra care when there’s soapy water about.
 It’s probably best to have someone hold your step ladders or call the professionals in!